Piano Concerto No. 5 (Beethoven): I. Allegro

 The first movement is longer than any that Beethoven had previously composed in the piano concerto genre.
 Beethoven adhered to the traditional sonata form but significantly redefined the interaction between piano and orchestra.
-The opening cadenza precedes orchestral exposition, solo exposition, development, recapitulation, written cadenza, and a coda.
+The opening cadenza precedes an orchestral exposition, solo exposition, development, recapitulation, written cadenza, and a coda.
 Beethoven explicitly forbids the soloist from performing their own cadenza, a shift from previous piano concertos.
 Stephan Lindeman and William Kinderman have speculated that Beethoven wanted to control all aspects of the piece since he could not personally perform it or create a better flow without a virtuosic interruption.
 Following this piece, composers wrote cadenzas instead of leaving them to the performer.

 The concerto opens with the orchestra offering three sonorous chords.
 The solo piano responds to each chord with flourishes of arpeggios, trills, and scales.
 This opening was new in classical concertos, and the flourishes almost became thematic.

 The propulsive first theme follows, and the expository material repeats with variations, virtuoso figurations, and modified harmonies.
 The second theme, a march, appears first in B minor form in the strings, then thematically shifts to C-flat major by the horns.
 Throughout the movement, Beethoven transforms these themes into a range of keys, moods, and figurations.
 Following the opening, the movement follows Beethoven's three-theme sonata structure for a concerto.
 The orchestral exposition is a two-theme sonata exposition.
 The second exposition with the piano introduces a triumphant, virtuosic third theme that belongs solely to the solo instrument, a trademark of Beethoven's concertos.
 The coda elaborates upon the open-ended first theme, building intensity before finishing with a final climactic arrival at the tonic E♭ major.